Skip to main content

 No state income tax

-Florida's zero state income tax means HECM proceeds are completely tax-free.
-Combined with Orlando's lower cost of living, this makes reverse mortgage proceeds go further than in many other metros.
+Because HECM proceeds are loan advances, not income, they generally aren't taxed — and Florida's zero state income tax means nothing extra to worry about either.
+Combined with Orlando's lower cost of living, that makes reverse mortgage proceeds go further than in many other metros.

 How much can Orlando homeowners get?

-Based on a median home value of $380,000 in the Orlando area, a typical HECM borrower at current rates might access:
+Based on a median home value of $380,000 in the Orlando area, a typical HECM borrower at current rates might access, after typical closing costs:

 Age 65